Infrastructure and Services

 Research Exchange

-REX gives Information Technology Services the ability to separate research traffic from other Internet traffic, guarantee high-speed Internet2 access for WVU researchers, and facilitate data exchanges with off-campus collaborators.
-The upgrades also provide WVU researchers with greater access to off-campus resources such as national scientific supercomputing centers.
+REX allows Information Technology Services to separate research traffic from other Internet traffic, guarantee high-speed Internet2 access for WVU researchers, and facilitate data exchanges with off-campus collaborators.
+The upgrades also provide WVU researchers greater access to off-campus resources such as national scientific supercomputing centers.
 The grant funded the development and deployment of two Data Transfer Nodes, high-performance data transfer “depots” that will improve the ability to move large science data sets.
 These Data Transfer Nodes have 640TB of raw disk storage, giving researchers a high-speed storage location when transferring large data sets.

 HPC storage